kubedb/docs/docs/guides/percona-xtradb/monitoring/prometheus-operator/index.md

       kubedb.com/role: stats
 ```

-Notice that the `ServiceMonitor` has label `k8s-app: prometheus` that we had specified in PerconaXtraDB crd.
+Notice that the `ServiceMonitor` has label `release: prometheus` that we had specified in PerconaXtraDB crd.

 Also notice that the `ServiceMonitor` has selector which match the labels we have seen in the `coreos-prom-px-stats` service.
 It also, target the `prom-http` port that we have seen in the stats service.